Terradue/doc-tep-geohazards/source/community-guide/platform/geobrowser.rst

 WMS Comparing
 ^^^^^^^^^^^^^
-If 2 ore more features exposing WMS are selected, a new menu item is added on the features selecting dropdown menu: the "Compare Layers" button.
+If two or more features exposing WMS are selected, a new menu item is added on the features selecting dropdown menu: the "Compare Layers" button.
 By pressing this button an interactive visual comparing tool is opened, showing only the selected layers with a vertical slidebar.
 This tool is useful for juxtaposed wms layers to allow easy comparision and detection of changes.

 .. figure:: ../../includes/geobrowser-compare-1.png